nrobinson2000/sparkbot/README.md

 * 2 Arm Servos (Shoulders)

 The SparkBot's body is composed of several 3D printed plastic parts.
 I will release these soon.
+The SparkBot is under the GPL liscence.
+Anyone can use the schematics and code here or print the 3d model files.